rbdavidson777/ADFExamples/README.md

 **Specifically:**

 * Read from delimited format, create partition keys based on Year / Month / Day, ouptut to ADLS gen2.

+### Output_From_Data_Flow

+Example of capturing output from a Data Flow for downstream processing using the https://data.cityofnewyork.us/Transportation/2019-Yellow-Taxi-Trip-Data/2upf-qytp data set.

+**Specifically:**

+* Using a Data Flow, read from delimited format, perform aggregations, capture smallest value.
+* Aggregation is cached, then used to set two variables in main pipeline on successful completion of the Data Flow task.